kirangajjana/Streamlit/readme.md

 ## Usage
 - To run the Streamlit app locally, follow these steps:

-1.Install Streamlit: Make sure you have Streamlit installed.
+1. Install Streamlit: Make sure you have Streamlit installed.
 If not, you can install it via pip:

 ``` python
 pip install streamlit